Did you know about business culture in Cyprus? Watch this video animation to find out some interesting facts:

 Geography & Population

 Cyprus is a country located in the Eastern Mediterranean, and is the third largest island in the Mediterranean Sea.
-The Republic of Cyprus is member of the European Union with a population of about 800,000 inhabitants, of which approximately 84% are Greek Cypriots, 12% Turkish Cypriots and the remaining 4% belonging to minority ethnic groups like Maronites, Armenians, Latins and foreign workers.
+The Republic of Cyprus is member of the European Union with a population of 1,224,687 as of June 24, 2022, this has grown from 800,000 inhabitants in the previous decade.
+Approximately 84% are Greek Cypriots, 12% Turkish Cypriots and the remaining 4% belonging to minority ethnic groups like Maronites, Armenians, Latins and foreign workers.
 Cyprus has a Mediterranean and semi-arid climate with mild winters and warm to hot summers.
 It snows only in the mountains in the central part of the island, while rain occurs mainly in winter, with summers being generally dry.
 Cyprus is in the Eastern European Time Zone and adheres to EET (UTC +2) during the winter and EEST (UTC +3) during the summer.

 The history of Cyprus spans almost 9,000 years of civilization, throughout the Persian, Egyptian, Roman, Byzantine and Venetian empires.
 The Hellenisation of Cyprus started sometime after 1400 BC, when the first Greeks came to the island.
 Indeed the Greek influence continues to this day with the diffusion of their language, culture and religion.
 In 1571, the island was invaded by the Turks and Cyprus became part of the Ottoman Empire until the 1st World War although it was administered by the British Government from 1878.
 Cyprus was declared a Crown colony in 1925 and proclaimed independence from the United Kingdom in 1960. Τhe Republic of Cyprus has been divided into two main parts since 1974: the southern area controlled by the Republic covers about 59% of the island’s area; and the northern side of the island remains under Turkish control.
 Northern Cyprus is considered to be an occupied territory of the Republic by the international community, and the UN has operated a peacekeeping force on the island since 1964. .
 Nicosia is the capital of Cyprus, known as Lefkoşa by the Turkish Cypriots, and it is divided by the ‘Green Line’, a border that separates both the city and the country in two.